bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/template-timeinc-homepage-long.png" caption="The Time Inc. homepage template consists of a few repeatable patterns: a global header, a hero area, a few sections (containing an image, headline, excerpt, and call to action), an area featuring four items, a 'factoid' area, and a global footer." %}

-Take a quick stroll through the homepage template and you'll see some pretty standard patterns: a site header, a site footer, and a full-screen hero area.
-You'll also see a few other patterns repeating themselves throughout the layout.
+Take a quick stroll through the homepage template and you'll see some pretty standard patterns: a site header at the top, a site footer at the bottom, and a full-screen hero area.
+You'll also see a few other patterns repeating themselves throughout the template.

 So how does this look in code?
 As you might expect, it involves more includes!